-Hey, watch it mister!
-H-E double hockey sticks is a curse word.
-Now I want 500 words on the deleterious effects of profanity.
+Hey, watch it, mister!
+Huh?
+H-E double hockey sticks - that's a curse word.
+Now I want you to write 500 words on the deleterious effects of profanity.

 See more »

 I was incredibly impressed with this film.
 For me personally it was a 4-time tear jerker.
 Yes, that's right, 4.
 And I NEVER CRY IN MOVIES.
 Maybe my reaction to this film might have something to do with the fact that I am a new father and my sensitivities in this department are just now budding, but the relationship between parent and child in this film was so real and raw that it made me feel on a very visceral level like few films have.
 Let me say the writing was spot on.
 I kept listening for "lines", you know, the kind that remind you that you are watching a movie, but I never heard one.
 It felt like what I was watching was unfolding for the first time in real life right before me.
 Andrew is one torn up kid, not the kind of kid that you immediately take a liking to, but by the end of the movie I was right there with him.
 And now I find myself online at 1:00 am writing this, something else I would normally never do.
 Also, the acting in this one was, if I dare say... f'n amazing.
 Very raw, very real, and not always easy to watch - but electrifying.
 Definitely not your sugarcoated Hollywood fare.
 Reminds me of they used to make movies in the 70's, before Nipplegate and the FCC started breathing down everyone's throats.

 An excellent film on many levels - 10/10.